tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Positive effect of inflation:
 	- Encourages the purchasing of goods and services
 	- People with debt benefit from inflation
-		- eroding effect on total debt
+		- Eroding effect on total debt

 - Negative effect of inflation:
 	- Discourages saving
-		- purchasing power of savings decrease over time
+		- Purchasing power of savings decrease over time
 	- Encourages debt

 +++